 • urine analysis according to Nechiporenko;

-• blood tests to determine the presence of protein (the absence of albumin confirms the diagnosis), antibody content, cholesterol, fibrinogen;
+• blood tests to determine the presence of protein (the absence of albumin confirms the diagnosis), antibody levels, cholesterol levels, fibrinogen;

 • ultrasound examination of the kidneys and other organs of the urinary system.